The World Grand Prix was first hold in 1998 by the PDC.

 As the venue the sponsor changed several times over the years.
 First it was sponsored by the betting company Paddy Power, then

-The dominating player of the tournament thus far was Phil Taylor who won the title eight times though he as well was eliminated
+The dominating player of the tournament was Phil Taylor who won the title eight times though he as well was eliminated

 three times from the tournament first round.